 We're big on fairness.
 So if you find a lower price for a comparable quote, we won't just match it – we'll go one better and beat it.

 So even better than apples to apples, apples to better apples.
 We're talking Galas to Braeburns.

 Public liability insurance

 The most popular cover for many businesses, including couriers – 92% of our courier customers buy public liability insurance.
-It offers financial compensation in the event that a client, or any other non-employee, takes legal action against you for injury or property damage caused by your work.
+It can cover your legal and compensation costs in the event that a client, or any other non-employee, takes legal action against you for injury or property damage caused by your work.

 Business equipment cover